MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-date-calculation-for-purchases.md

 ---
-    title: Date Calculation for Purchases | Microsoft Docs
+    title: Date Calculation for Purchases
     description: The application automatically calculates the date on which you must order an item to have it in inventory on a certain date.
-This is the date on which you can expect items ordered on a particular date to be available for picking.
     author: SorenGP

     ms.service: dynamics365-business-central